rgball4/Airbnb-Captsone/README.md

   - Import data from InsideAirbnb to get information on current listings, historical reviews, etc.
   - Set up the Connection to a Google Cloud SQL server to store & query data
-  - Breakdown where Airbnbs are currently located and what's available
+  - Breakdown where Airbnbs are currently located and what's available (airbnb_effects_on_cities.ipynb)
-  - Analyze Airbnb's growth in NYC neighborhoods
+  - Analyze Airbnb's growth in NYC neighborhoods (airbnb_effects_on_cities.ipynb)
-  - Bring in Data Extracted from NYC Open Data to control for external factors
+  - Bring in Data Extracted from NYC Open Data to control for external factors (airbnb_effects_on_cities.ipynb)
-  - Analyze the effects of Airbnb on rental prices via OLS regression
+  - Analyze the effects of Airbnb on rental prices via OLS regression (airbnb_effects_on_cities.ipynb)
-  - Offer Suggestions to Policy Makers
+  - Offer Suggestions to Policy Makers (airbnb_effects_on_cities.ipynb)
-  - Explore what makes a successful Airbnb
+  - Explore what makes a successful Airbnb (predicting_airbnb_price.ipynb)
-  - Predict Airbnb Prices
+  - Predict Airbnb Prices (predicting_airbnb_price.ipynb)
-  - Predict Determinants of Successful Airbnb Listings
+  - Predict Determinants of Successful Airbnb Listings (predicting_airbnb_price.ipynb)

 ## Tools